IgnaceMaes/MaterialSkin/README.md

 Theming .NET WinForms, C# or VB.Net, to Google's Material Design Principles.

+*Notice: this project is no longer under active development.
+Though, contributions are still welcome and the community will likely still help if you open an issue.*

 <a href="https://www.youtube.com/watch?v=A8osVM_SXlg" target="_blank">![alt tag](http://i.imgur.com/JAttoOo.png)</a>

 *High quality images can be found at the bottom of this page.*